-ABOUT YOUR NEW GLOBAL FANTASY GAS FIRE
+ABOUT YOUR NEW FLAVEL GAS FIRE

-The Global Fantasy coal / pebble effect gas fire incorporates a unique and highly developed fuel bed which gives the realism of a loose coal layout combined with realistic flames and glow.
+The Flavel Kenilworth & Linear fuel effect gas fires incorporates a unique and highly developed fuel bed which gives the realism of a loose coal / pebble layout combined with realistic flames and glow.
 The use of durable ceramic material in the construction of the fuelbed components ensures long and trouble free operation.

 When first using the new fire a slight smell may be noticed.
 This is due to starch used in the manufacture of the soft ceramic coals / pebbles, it is non-toxic and will soon disappear.